The NY Working Woman's Pocket Guide

 Am I covered?

-If you work for an employer in New York State who has four or more employees, or are applying to work for one, then you are covered.
+If you work for an employer in New York State, or are applying to work for one, then you are covered.

 What is familial status discrimination?